Categories

 You can avoid PMI by paying more than 20% of the home’s purchase price as a down payment.
 Alternatively, you can avoid a down payment by getting a piggyback or 80-10-10 loan, which covers 10% of the deposit while you deposit the other 10% from your savings.

-4. Get Pre-approved for a Mortgage
+4. Get Pre-Approved For A Mortgage

 When you’re a first-time homebuyer, getting pre-approved for a mortgage is one of the most important steps to ensure you find the right home.